ilyakashtelyan/pmc-docs/docs/source/roles.rst

 Production manager
 ------------------
 The production manager is responsible for the day-to-day operation of the system.
-They
+The PM reviews the manuscripts that come in from the submission system and directs them into the appropriate workflows.
+The following tasks are assigned to the production manager:
+- `Assign to vendor <assigntovendor.html>`__.
+- `ePub in Paperchase <epub.html>`__.

+The production manager also forms and prepares issues, a process currently done outside of JPS.